 - Spiders perform a wide range of behaviors and activities.

-- However, not all spiders build webs and capture their prey through a lot of methods, such as: using bola method, building borrows with cork-like trapdoors, forming baskets from their legs, and deception method.
+- However, not all spiders build webs and capture their prey through a lot of methods, such as: using the bola method, building borrows with cork-like trapdoors, forming baskets from their legs, and deception method.

-- Male spiders usually use courtship rituals to avoid the large-sized female from eating him.
+- Male spiders usually use courtship rituals to avoid the large-sized female from eating them.
 In web-building species, these rituals include vibration patterns on the web.
 In hunting spiders, the males hypnotize the females with patterns of touches on her body.

 35. Poisonous Spiders